tanaya3502/Sweet-Shop-Management-System/README.md

 # Sweet-Shop-Management-System

-Sweet Shop Management System is a full-stack SPA using React and Spring Boot.
-Users can register, login, view sweets, and purchase, while admins manage inventory.
-JWT authentication and role-based access ensure security, with MySQL storing persistent user and sweet data.
+The Sweet Shop Management System is a full-stack web application designed to streamline sweet inventory management and sales.
+Built with React for the frontend and Spring Boot for the backend, the system allows users to register, login, view available sweets, and make purchases, while administrators have full control to add, update, delete, and restock sweets.
+The application uses JWT-based authentication and role-based access control to ensure secure operations, and a MySQL database stores persistent user and sweet data.
+It demonstrates a modern single-page application (SPA) architecture with a clean separation of concerns, including controllers, services, repositories, and secure API endpoints.

 ## Project Overview
 The Sweet Shop Management System is a full-stack web application built with React (frontend) and Spring Boot (backend).
 It allows: